 Late summer brings special events.

 Buckingham Palace is only open to visitors for a short time each year.
 Guess when?
 During the late summer.
-This year, admission includes entry to “Fashioning a Reign: 90 Years of Style from The Queen’s Wardrobe,” a special exhibition to celebrate the queen’s 90th birthday.
+This year, admission includes entry to “Royal Gifts,” an exhibition of official gifts presented to the Queen over the past 65 years.

 It is easier to get great seats to London’s plays and musicals.

 When tourists numbers go down—as they do in late summer—opportunities to see some of the West End’s famous theater productions open up.
 (You can see what’s playing at LondonTheatre.co.uk and find last-minute deals at TKTS.co.uk.)